Welcome to Anytown

 What about the future?

 Anytown now has a modern network with plenty of capacity.
-This will put them in a great position to embrace new and emerging technologies like 5G and the internet of things.
-Because the nodes are fed by fiber, they often can be easily upgraded by swapping out equipment on either end.
-And when new nodes are needed later on, a simple, repeatable process has been established.
+This will put them in a great position to embrace new and emerging technologies that improve lives and make the community safer.
+Because the small cells are fed by fiber-optic cable, they often can easily be upgraded by swapping out equipment on either end.
 Anytown now knows it’s ready for the future—and the next time you hear about small cells, you’ll know what it means for you.

 Learn more about the benefits small cells will bring to 5G.